north-road/slyr/docs/src/user_guide/pricing.md

 > - Perpetual version updates
 > - No annual maintenance
 > - Full support from North Road

-## Cost for non-European purchases

-For those located outside of Europe, the cost will be as per the conversion rate at the time of issuing the invoice.

 ## Purchase process